-This is a classic "Cinderella" story in American or Canadian terms, depending on from which side you look at it.
+This is a classic "Cinderella" story in American or Canadian terms, depending on which side you look at it.

 At just 17 years old, Alanis released her first album “Alanis”.
-A polished pop / dance album that was a huge success in Canada.
+A polished pop/dance album that was a huge success in Canada.
 It was compared to the American Debbie Gibson and she even was an opening act for Vanilla Ace, yes ... yes ...
 Vanilla Ace, not Ice-T. She won many awards in the dance scene in Canada and was considered a very promising star, but her second album “Now is the Time” was a resounding failure.
 Barely managed to sell half the amount of the first album, and the record company that ended Alanis' contract was not interested in renewing it.
 The star lost all the stardust she had.
-Just imagine what happens to a 18-year-old girl who has had such great success and suddenly she crashes like fragile glass.
-Alanis collected the fragments, graduated, completed her matriculation and decided to look for her fortune elsewhere, in the US, matched by a major music distribution company.
+Just imagine what happens to an 18-year-old girl who has had such great success and suddenly she crashes like fragile glass.
+Alanis collected the fragments, graduated, completed her matriculation, and decided to look for her fortune elsewhere, in the US, matched by a major music distribution company.

-Alanis arrived to Los Angeles and already in the first meeting with Glenn Bollard, there was electricity in the air and interesting musical pieces began to be woven for them.
+Alanis arrived in Los Angeles and already in the first meeting with Glenn Bollard, there was electricity in the air and interesting musical pieces began to be woven for them.
 Alanis and Glenn did not exactly know where this whole story was going to and how things would work out, but they were confident in themselves.
-Rather, Glenn was very confident in Alanis, in her character, in her lyrics and in her desire to create authentic music.
+Rather, Glenn was very confident in Alanis, in her character, in her lyrics, and in her desire to create authentic music.
 She did not know exactly what she wanted to do, but she knew exactly what she did not want to do!

-The two entered the studio as Alanis writes the lyrics and melody and Glenn completes it with an arrangement playing all the instruments, in order to create a skeleton for each song.
+The two entered the studio as Alanis writes the lyrics and melody and Glenn completes it with an arrangement playing all the instruments, to create a skeleton for each song.
 They decided that every day they would record one song... and so it was.
 Alanis and Glenn worked 12-16 hour shifts and all the singing was recorded in one or two takes per song.
 (Then in the more professional studio they used those demos of the singing with the recording of the instruments).
-During the demo recordings Glenn realized that this thing did not sound like pop or classic rock, in short, it did not sound like something he had encountered in the past.
+During the demo recordings, Glenn realized that this thing did not sound like pop or classic rock, in short, it did not sound like something he had encountered in the past.
 Alanis wrote all the songs for the album and even learned to play the guitar during the recordings.

 After the end of the demo recordings, Alanis looked for a record company to release the album, but was refused by everyone.